 - Collaborating with your local AAUW branch and state leadership

-- Creating an individual action project that tackles another AAUW issue of interest
+- Designing and implementing a project on campus that tackles another AAUW issue

 - Participating in the conference planning process